-Prior to taking on the general counsel role, Mr. Conti served as deputy general counsel at Dow Jones, overseeing domestic and international litigation, including media litigation, general commercial litigation, patent litigation, and a variety of other litigation matters.
-Mr. Conti also served as the company’s lead press attorney, working closely with the more than 1500 journalists at Dow Jones on a variety of matters including pre-publication review, access, copyright, newsgathering questions, and subpoenas.
+Prior to taking on the general counsel role, Mr. Conti served as deputy general counsel at Dow Jones, overseeing domestic and international litigation, including media litigation, general commercial litigation, and a variety of other litigation matters.
+Mr. Conti also served as the company’s lead press attorney, working closely with the more than 1300 journalists at Dow Jones on a variety of matters including pre-publication review, access, copyright, newsgathering questions, and subpoenas.

 Mr. Conti was previously an attorney at Hogan & Hartson LLP, primarily defending media companies in defamation, privacy and copyright actions.
 Mr. Conti joined Dow Jones in March 2008.

 Specialising in International, Appellate and Complex litigation, Constitutional, Human Rights, IP, Media & Regulatory work, defamation, privacy, media, art and cultural property, data protection and freedom of information, intellectual property and international arbitration, Mark Stephens has undertaken some of the highest profile cases in the country and abroad.
 In 2011 Her Majesty the Queen appointed Stephens Commander of the Order of the British Empire (CBE) for his services to law and the arts.
 Mark is also extremely active in many other areas having been appointed by the Foreign Secretary to the FCO Free Expression advisory board and the Lord Chancellor to be a Champion for the Community Legal Service.
 In December 2009, Mark first appeared in “Who’s Who” where he is described as “lawyer, broadcaster; writer; lecturer”.
 He has written and contributed to five books.
 Mark has been described by the ‘Law Society Gazette’ as, ‘the patron solicitor of previously lost causes’.
 It is this reputation for creativity with law that leads clients to his door.

 Mark has created a niche in international comparative media law and regulation.
 His expertise also covers specialisms in Creative Arts & Cultural Industries, Human Rights, Judicial Review, Complex Commercial Litigation, Intellectual Property law, Privy Council cases - Ultimate Appeal Court for parts of the Commonwealth, as well as, Regulatory Cases & Inquiries.